pambrose/history-walk/README.md

 * [history-walk-slides](https://github.com/pambrose/history-walk-slides)

 The *history-walk* repo is duplicated in the client in *history-walk* and *history-walk-moses*.
-Only the *history-walk* repo should be updated and the other should just pull from GitHub.
-They differ in env var values.
+Only the *history-walk* repo should be updated and the other should only pull from GitHub.
+Each is used to create a Heroku app with different env vars One is called *jermain-walk* and the other is *moses-walk*.

 The *history-walk-content* repo is used to hold the content for the slides.
 The content is edited there and then copied to the *history-walk* repos.